In this section, you will take a closer look at messages,

-A sample of things Ignite CLI did for you
+A sample of things Ignite CLI does for you

 Ignite CLI significantly reduces the amount of work a developer has to do to build an application with the Cosmos SDK.
-Among others, it assists with:
+Among others, it:

 Ignite CLI is opinionated in terms of which files it creates to separate which concerns.
 If you are not using it, you are free to create the files you want.